pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/spring-session-boot-simple/README.md

 ./gradlew bootRun
 ```

+**Note:** If you do not have a local GemFire/Cloud Cache instance running, you will see an exception logged of the form:
+`Could not connect to: localhost:40404`.
+The application is still running normally using the internal cache
+implementation.

 Go to localhost:8080 in your browser of choice.
 You should see a login screen like the following:
 ![login page](readme-images/login-page.png)

-If you haven't changed the password or user, you can login with the username of `user` and password of `password`.
+If you haven't changed the password or user, you can login with the username of user and password of password.

 Once you've logged in successfully, you should see a page similar to the following:
 ![secured page](readme-images/secured-page.png)

-You can use the form to add attributes to the session.
-You should be able to refresh the page or close the tab
+You should be able to refresh the page or close the tab and open a new one, but when you navigate back to the
-and open a new one, but when you navigate back to the application you will still be logged in, and the attributes will
+application you will still be logged in.

-still be present.
+**Note:** When running these examples on the Pivotal Platform, you will need to update the manifest.yml file to bind to your
+Redis or [Cloud Cache](https://docs.pivotal.io/cloud-cache-dev/get-started#test-pas) service instance.

 ## Notes on Testing
 For these applications, the intention was to demonstrate how to migrate from Redis to Cloud Cache.
 If your tests are